• Skip to primary navigation

 Instructions

-• Form the dough into 2-inch crescents and bake on an ungreased cookie sheet for 20 minutes.
-Cookies should be lightly brown when complete.
-Remove from oven and let cool about 5 minutes.
-Place cookies on the cooling wrap completely cool.
+• Form the dough into 2-inch crescents and place on an ungreased baking sheet.
+Bake in the preheated oven for 20 minutes.
+Cookies should be lightly browned when complete.
+Remove the baking sheet from the oven and let the cookies cool for about 5 minutes.
+P

-• Roll cookies in confectioners sugar.
-Keep cookies in a covered container.
+• Roll cookies in ½ to 1 cup confectioners' sugar Keep cookies in a covered airtight container.

 NOTES

-• Be sure to finely ground the pecans in the food processor.
+Note 1: Use a food processor to finely grind the pecans.
 You do not want large chunks of pecans in your cookies.

 Nutrition